z-prince/mod-0-project-be/section2/README.md

 # Section 2 - GROWTH MINDSET, Conditionals

 Section 2 is estimated to take a total of 8-12 hours to complete.
-Similar to Section 1, this section of pre-work involves 📒reading, 👨🏽‍💻exercises, and 📝reflection questions.
+Similar to Section 1, this section of the project involves 📒reading, 👨🏽‍💻exercises, and 📝reflection questions.
 Make sure to manage your time well so that should you get stuck and need help, you have plenty of time to do so and meet the deadline.

 - [Vocabulary](#Vocabulary)
 - [Part A: Growth Mindset](#Part-A-Growth-Mindset)